FelixKratz/PendantDropMachineLearning/README.md

                                           readDataPercentage=1.,
                                           readDataPercentMode="front")
 ```
-where additional arguments can be used an from which end ("front", "back") the
+where additional arguments can be used, as from which end ("front", "back") the
 data is read and which percentage of the data should be read (1: all, 0: none).

 ### Networks sampled uniformly in  p<sub>L</sub> - &Delta; &rho; space